karimGeh/MES_PROJECT/README.md

 ./venv/Scripts/activate
 ```

-> Note: if you're on cmd wrap the command in double quotes or use backslashes instead of forward-slashes
+> Note: if you're on cmd wrap the previous command with double quotes or use backslashes instead of forward-slashes

 - install dependencies: